postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/api-definition-warnings.md

 ## Next steps

-For the list of all the warnings that Postman might show at the API definition phase of develpment, see [OpenAPI 3.0 warnings](/docs/api-governance/api-definition/openapi3/) and [OpenAPI 2.0 warnings](/docs/api-governance/api-definition/openapi2/).
+For the list of all the warnings that Postman might show at the API definition phase of development, see [OpenAPI 3.0 warnings](/docs/api-governance/api-definition/openapi3/) and [OpenAPI 2.0 warnings](/docs/api-governance/api-definition/openapi2/).